Entry of women to Sabarimala: January 2019

 The seventh hartal was on 3 January 2019.
 Sabarimala Karma Samithi called a statewide hartal in Kerala, supported by the Bharatiya Janata Party.
 The hartal was provoked by the successful entry of two women, Bindu Ammini and Kanakadurga, into Sabarimala.
 One of the protesters, Chandran Unnithan, a member of Sabarimala Karma Samiti, was injured when CPI(M) members started pelting stones and he died shortly of severe head injuries.

 Many cases of violence and arson were reported from across the state during this particular hartal.
 Fed up with the economic and social effects of the hartals, trade organisations in Kerala had already decided to observe 2019 as 'anti-hartal year' and to defy future hartals.
 Even though police had promised them adequate protection, shops which opened in defiance of the hartal were widely attacked; some were even set on fire.
 Media organisations boycotted all press conferences by the Bharatiya Janata Party following unprovoked, targeted attacks on journalists.

 More than 100 buses belonging to the Kerala State Road Transport Corporation were damaged.
 Offices, libraries and businesses related to the ruling Communist party were damaged, and incidents of street fights between CPI(M) and BJP cadres were reported in many places.
 Anticipating further violence, Section 144 was imposed in the towns of Palakkad and Manjeswaram the next day.

 There were reports of attacks on the homes of both women who had tried to enter Sabarimala as well as those who supported the verdict.
 A hotel owned by Kerala Tourism Development Corporation at Chennai was also damaged by unidentified men protesting against women's entry to Sabarimala.
 Leaders of the ruling CPI(M) compared those unleashing violence over the Sabarimala verdict to Taliban and Khalistan terrorists.

+Reference to a larger bench

+After the 2019 review order sent the wider questions to a larger bench, a nine-judge bench of the Supreme Court held on 10 February 2020 that a court can refer questions of law to a larger bench while hearing a review petition.
+The bench framed seven questions on the scope of religious freedom under Articles 25 and 26.
+These included what "morality" means in those articles and whether it takes in constitutional morality, how the rights of individuals and of religious denominations relate to each other, how far courts can review religious practices, and whether people outside a religious group can challenge its practices through a public interest litigation.

+The nine-judge bench, headed by Chief Justice Surya Kant, began hearing the reference on 7 April 2026.
+The arguments turned on the scope of Articles 25 and 26 and on the balance between individual rights and the autonomy of religious denominations.